rmanak/notes/_posts/2016-06-09-nlp-text-mining-python.md

 ```

-*Note:* that both count vectorizer and tf-idf vectorizer are very smart with their memory management, and save the returned matrix in scipy sparse matrix.
+*Note:* Both count vectorizer and tf-idf vectorizer are very smart with their memory management, and save the returned matrix in scipy sparse matrix.
 When ``.toarray()`` is performed they return the actual matrix which can be too large to keep in memory!

 ### How to prepare the text?